Urtica ferox G.Forst.

 Bloom Time: Late spring to early fall

-Urtica ferox is a small soft-wooded tree or shrub, up to 9.8 feet (3 m) tall, with a trunk that grows up to 5 inches (12.5 cm) in diameter.
-It has many branches.
+Urtica ferox is a small soft-wooded tree or shrub with a trunk that grows up to 5 inches (12.5 cm) in diameter.
+It has many branches and grows up to 9.8 feet (3 m) tall.
 Leaves are up to 5 inches (12.5 cm) long and up to 2 inches (5 cm) wide.
 The leaves, branches, and branchlets all have stout stinging hairs which are silicified.
-Flowers arise from the leaf axils, on up to 3.2 inches (8 cm) long spikes.
+Flowers arise from the leaf axils on up to 3.2 inches (8 cm) long spikes.
 There are male and female flowers.
 Like other parts of the tree, the flower spikes bear stinging hairs.
-Flowering is from late spring to early fall.
+Blooming is from late spring to early fall.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Nettles prefer fertile soil with good moisture content and especially favors the edges of streams or nutrient-dense pastures.
+Nettles prefer fertile soil with good moisture content and especially favor the edges of streams or nutrient-dense pastures.

 Nettle seeds are tiny, light dependant germinators that can be started indoors or out.
 However, select your location carefully as Nettles are very hardy and can spread quickly with the right conditions.
 Nettle can be assisted with stratification, but it is not necessary.

-To start, tamp the small seeds lightly into the soil or cover with a thin layer of soil (0.25 inch/6 mm).
+To start, tamp the small seeds lightly into the soil or cover them with a thin layer of soil (0.25 inch/6 mm).
 If starting indoors, sow in flats in late winter and transplant in early spring—space plants approximately 8 inches (20 cm) apart.

 This species is endemic to New Zealand.